 Audiology and Hearing Support Services

-The Audiology/Hearing Support Program at the Beaver Valley Intermediate Unit provides specially designed instruction to students with hearing loss that directly interferes with the development of language and communication and impacts their ability to achieve educational potential.
+The Audiology and Hearing Support Program at the Beaver Valley Intermediate Unit provides specially designed instruction to students with hearing loss that directly interferes with the development of language and communication and impacts their ability to achieve educational potential.
 The goal of this program is to effectively educate students with hearing loss, to the greatest extent possible, in regular education environments.
 The Audiology Department and Hearing Support Program personnel support and serve all 14 school districts in Beaver County, charter and cyber schools in Beaver County and students enrolled in the BVIU Pre-School/Early Intervention programs.
 Audiology and Hearing Support staff also serve the students of New Horizon School directly.

 Auditory Processing Services